Marco4413/Pulsar/README.md

 ### Including Pulsar in your Project

 There's a fully working demo within the `pulsar-demo` project.
-You can check out the `premake5.lua` script and the source code within `src/pulsar-demo`
+You can check out the `projects/pulsar-demo.lua` and `projects/common/cflags.lua` scripts and the source code within `src/pulsar-demo`